mathematicalthinking/encompass/UPGRADE_NOTES.md

 Changing these vendor imports involved installing the corresponding packages (selectize and typeahead.js), then importing those packages into the wrapping components (selectize-input and twitter-typeahead).

+There are also several packages that are essentially polyfills for outdated browsers, such as IE.

 ## Move from built-in Ember components (Input, TextArea, Select, etc.) to the plain HTML versions

 As possible, I will be replacing <Input> with <input>, and so forth.
 Although the Ember built-ins provide some convenience for assessibility options, they also encourage older-style approachs such as two-way data binding.
+[NOTE: I'm not certain this is always a good idea.]

 ## Helpers